syncfusion-content/blazor-docs/blazor/gantt-chart/split-task.md

 ## Binding segments data source

-To enable the split task feature using the [GanttSegmentFields](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields-2.html) in the [SfGantt](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html) chart.
-In your Gantt chart, the split task functionality relies on the segment [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields-2.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_2_DataSource), specified in the `GanttSegmentFields` component.
-The organization of the data source collection is based on task ID.
-Each segment record within this collection, represented by the TSegments type, must include crucial information such as a unique ID, task ID, start date, end date, or duration values.
-These details are essential for accurately representing and managing segmented tasks within the Gantt chart.

-`PrimaryKey` - This field contains unique values used to identify each individual segments.

-`ForeignKey` - This field is used to map the task ID in the segments collection.
-It establishes a relationship between the task and its segments.

-`StartDate` - This field is used to map the segment's start date in the segments collection.
-It defines when the segment begins.

-`EndDate` - This field is used to map the segment's end date in the segments collection.
-It specifies when the segment ends.

-`Duration` - This field is used to specify the duration of the segment.
-It can be used instead of or in conjunction with the start and end dates.
+In Blazor Gantt chart, the [GanttSegmentFields](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields-2.html) component is crucial for managing segmented tasks.
+The [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields-2.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_2_DataSource) property of `GanttSegmentFields` specifies the data source collection.
+This collection should be organized based on the task id, establishing a foreign key relationship between the task collection and the segment collection.
+This organization ensures seamless coordination and accurate representation of segmented tasks within the Gantt chart.

-In the code snippet below, the `GanttSegmentFields` component is used to bind the segments, and the segment's data source collection is mapped to the `segmentCollection` property.
-The `TSegments` class, represented by `SegmentModel`, contains properties such as `Id` mapped to [PrimaryKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields-2.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_2_PrimaryKey), `TaskId` mapped to [ForeignKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields-2.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_2_ForeignKey), `SegmentStartDate` mapped to [StartDate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields-2.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_2_StartDate), `SegmentEndDate` mapped to [EndDate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields-2.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_2_EndDate), and `SegmentDuration` mapped to [Duration](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSegmentFields-2.html#Syncfusion_Blazor_Gantt_GanttSegmentFields_2_Duration).
+In the code snippet below, the `GanttSegmentFields` component is utilized to bind the segments, and the segment's data source collection is mapped to the `GetSegmentCollection` property

 ```cshtml
 @using Syncfusion.Blazor.Gantt